puigmontella/puigmontella.github.io/Mandalay.md

 ### Final result
 <p align="justify">
-After wiring all the electronics and install the light bulbs, polish the last details, adding a table on the lateral side for outside meals and get our hands on the backdoors that we decorated with some more wood and two customized bookshelves the van was ready to go.
+After wiring all the electronics and install the light bulbs, polish the last details, adding a table on the lateral side for outside meals and get our hands on the backdoors that we decorated with some more wood and two customized bookshelves, the van was ready to go.
 </p>

 ![final_1](/assets/img/Mandalay/final_1.jpg "final_1")

-We place the mattress and filled the van up with food, cutlery and clothes and we hit the road for our first adventure with our new camperized van, **Mandalay**.
+We place the mattress and filled up the van with food, cutlery and clothes and we hit the road for our first adventure with our new camperized van, **Mandalay**.
 ![final_2](/assets/img/Mandalay/final_2.jpg "final_2")